 Economic relations between Germany and the UK are already strong, but experts argue that with Brexit on the horizon, they should be made even stronger.
 But business isn’t the only thing that links these two languages.
 In linguistics too, German and English go hand in hand.
 This is firstly to do with the origins of each of these languages, which are each thought to stem from a primitive language termed ‘Indo-European’.
 This term was introduced by linguists who, from the 17th century, had studied the similarities between a number of European languages.
 Their research led them to an outline of a common tongue, which is believed to have been spoken long before the emergence of written language.
 As centuries have gone by, the German and English languages have developed independently to one another and now have their own dialects.
 Both of these languages will always be open to evolution – this means that their words and usage can change according to the needs of their speakers.
 Whether you, as a speaker of English as your first language, learn German at school or with an online tutor, you will quickly notice the similarities and differences between German and English.
 You will also notice the lively intonation which comes from stressing a syllable in every word – a characteristic that German shares with many other European languages, including English.
 Throughout your German tuition, you will see just how many English words have entered the German vocabulary.
 For example, ‘fast-food’, ‘baby’ and ‘zoom’ are all commonly used by German speakers.
 Language and culture go hand in hand, and history tells us of the links between the British Isles and the continent – so why not be a part of it?

 How Long Does It Take to Learn German?

+Shortly after you start taking German lessons, you may decide that you want to learn to speak the language fluently.
 To take the first step in the process of achieving fluency in German, all you need to do is search one of these terms in a search engine: